Fort Greene Park

-Fort Greene Park is a city-owned and -operated park in Fort Greene, Brooklyn, New York City.
-The 30.2 acre park was originally named after the fort formerly located there, Fort Putnam, which itself was named for Rufus Putnam, George Washington's Chief of Engineers in the Revolutionary War.
-Renamed in 1812 for Nathanael Greene, a hero of the American Revolutionary War, it was redesigned by Frederick Law Olmsted and Calvert Vaux, who also designed Central Park and Prospect Park, in 1867.
-The park contains the Prison Ship Martyrs' Monument, which includes a crypt designed by Olmsted and Vaux.
+Fort Greene Park is a city-owned and -operated park in Fort Greene, Brooklyn.
+The 30.2 acre park was originally named after the fort formerly located there, Fort Putnam, itself was named for Rufus Putnam, George Washington's chief of engineers in the Revolutionary War.

+Renamed in 1812 for Nathanael Greene, an American Revolutionary War hero, it was redesigned by Frederick Law Olmsted and Calvert Vaux, architects of Central Park and Prospect Park, in 1867.
+Fort Greene Park contains the Prison Ship Martyrs' Monument, which includes a crypt designed by Olmsted and Vaux, holding the remains of Patriot prisoners of war who died while being held on British prison ships in Wallabout Bay during the American Revolutionary War.

-Across the street from its DeKalb Avenue entrance at Ft.
-Greene Place is Brooklyn Technical High School.
+Across the street from its DeKalb Avenue entrance at Fort Greene Place is Brooklyn Technical High School.
 To its west is the oldest hospital in Brooklyn, now called the Brooklyn Hospital Center.
-North of the park are the Walt Whitman Houses, one of the largest housing projects in New York City.
+North are the Walt Whitman Houses, one of the largest housing projects in New York City.

 History

-The park includes part of the high ground where the Continental Army built fortifications prior to the Battle of Long Island, during the early days of the American Revolutionary War.
+Fort Greene Park includes part of the high ground where the Continental Army built fortifications prior to the Battle of Long Island, during the early days of the Revolutionary War.
 The site was chosen and construction supervised by General Nathanael Greene, and it was named Fort Putnam, after Rufus Putnam, George Washington's chief engineer.
-During the War of 1812, when the possibility of a British invasion led to the re-use of the site for defense, the newly-rebuilt fortification was named Fort Greene in General Greene's honor.
+During the War of 1812, when the possibility of a British invasion of New York led to the re-use of the site for defense, the newly-rebuilt fortification was named Fort Greene in General Greene's honor.

 After the fort's military use had waned, poet Walt Whitman, then the editor of the Brooklyn Daily Eagle, strongly advocated for reclaiming the space for use as a public park.
-The City of Brooklyn had, by 1842, bought property around the fort from the Cowenhoven family, and in 1847 established what was then called Washington Park, Brooklyn's second park, after City Park (today called Commodore Barry Park).
+The City of Brooklyn had, by 1842, bought property around the fort from the Cowenhoven family, and in 1847 established what was then called Washington Park, Brooklyn's second park, after City Park (today's Commodore Barry Park).

 In 1867, Frederick Law Olmsted and Calvert Vaux, designers of Central Park and Prospect Park, prepared a plan for the redesign of the park, the name of which was changed to Fort Greene Park.